bitifet/pasar/README.md

       - /help: Help index.
       - /test: Run all tests (not yet implemented).

-  * Global, per-api and per-function configurable timeouts (via promise rejection).
+  * Global, per-api, per-service and per-method configurable timeouts (via promise rejection).

   * Internally reusable: Services implementation can easily make use of other functions.
     - Method handlers receive JSON object with request parameters NOT request, nor response or next express objects.